SsODNet: The Solar system Open Database Network: Selection of the best estimates:

 The existence of asteroid families has been recognized over a century ago \citep{1918AJ.....31..185H}.
 Many authors have been working on the subject over the last decades, using mainly the Hierarchical Clustering Method \citep[HCM,][]{1990AJ....100.2030Z}.
 A new method has recently emerged, called V-shape \citep{2017Icar..282..290B}.

 As families are groups of SSOs, the selection is family-based in contrast with other parameters that are SSO-based.
-We set as reference the most-recent large-scale study \citep[presently][]{2019MNRAS.484.3755V}.
-All the families listed in the reference are considered valid, and SSOs belonging to these families have a \family item in their \ssocard describing their membership.
+We set as a reference the most-recent large-scale study \citep[presently,][]{2019MNRAS.484.3755V}.
+All the families listed in the reference are considered valid and SSOs belonging to these families have a \family item in their \ssocard describing their membership.

 We then complete these families with those reported in the other studies listed in \ssodnet.\datacloud.
 We distinguish two cases.
 For articles studying families in general \citep[e.g.,][]{2014Icar..239...46M}, we add the families not reported in the reference data set.
-The complexity arises from the fact that different authors may label the same family under different names \citep[such as Minerva and Gefion being two names pointing at the same family,][]{2014Icar..239...46M, 2015PDSS..234.....N}.
+A complexity arises from the fact that different authors may label the same family under different names \citep[such as Minerva and Gefion being two names pointing at the same family,][]{2014Icar..239...46M, 2015PDSS..234.....N}.
 We thus compute the fraction of common members between reported families.
 Whenever the overlap is smaller than \numb{10\%}, the families are considered different.
-Alternatively, if one family is significantly smaller than the other (at most \numb{20\%} in number of members), the smaller family is considered to be a sub-family of the larger one.
+Alternatively, if one family is significantly smaller than the other (at most \numb{20\%} in number of members), we include it to the list of families as it is likely a sub-family of the larger one.